 - 1 cup thin sev (crispy chickpea flour noodles), for serving, See Note.

 - 1 medium sized red onion, finely diced (reserve half for serving)

 - Pick through peas to remove any impurities and soak them in 3 cups of water for 6 to 8 hours or overnight.

-- Uncover, add mint sprigs, green chilies, ginger, turmeric, dhana-jeeru, salt and sugar.
-Let it simmer while you prepare vaghar (hot oil with spices).
+- Uncover, add mint sprigs, green chilies, ginger, turmeric, dhana-jeeru, salt and jiggery or sugar.
+Let it simmer while you prepare vaghar.

 - To serve: Pour hot usal in a soup bowl, spread about ¼ cup of sev on top.
 Top with tamarind-date chutney and cilantro chutney.
 Garnish with about teaspoon of chopped red onion.
-Can be served as an appetizer or lunch.
+Usal can be served as an appetizer or lunch as a soup.